Best Asian cities for digital nomads according to travel bloggers

 See also: Bangkok 5-days itinerary

 Transportation works well, with a state of the art metro system and lots of tuk tuk and taxis (and uber as well).
 There are plenty of gyms to work out (and lots of condo buildings have their own pool and gym anyway) and there are lots of good co-working places.
 And if one is really stuck for inspiration and needs a break, the cat cafés around town always help relax.

 When I arrived in Saigon or Ho Chi Minh City (HCMC) the first time, I’ve heard a lot of opinions from backpackers that there’s nothing interesting here.
 How good I didn’t listen to them!
 It turned out that HCMC is a perfect place for digital nomads.

-The city has a great coffee culture (hello, we’re in Vietnam!) and one can find here plenty of interesting coffee shops, restaurants and places to go out.
+The city has a great coffee culture (hello, we’re in Vietnam!) and one can find here plenty of interesting coffee shops, restaurants, and places to go out.
 Wi-Fi is stable and quite fast.
-And it’s really cheap to live here, what is the most important for all digital nomads.
+And it’s really cheap to live here, which is most important for all digital nomads.

 However, there are some challenges, too.
 First of all, the language is very difficult and not many people speak English but society really wants to improve.
 (That’s why you can easily find a job as an English teacher and earn some extra money!)
 Another challenge is driving a scooter in the city.
 Saigon’s traffic is a hustle and bustle but driving your own bike gives you freedom!